-The Pricing of Earnings News October, 2024
+The Pricing of Earnings News (JMP) October 2024

 Real-Time Discovery and Tracking of Return-Based Anomalies October 2024